On fundamental aspects of quantum extreme learning machines: Sources of exponential concentration for QELM

 \begin{specialproof} The proof is equivalent to the encoding Haar-expressivity-induced concentration. \end{specialproof}

 Notice that, if $U_{R}$ is drawn from a $2$-design, the average of the expectation value over $\Ubb_{R}$ is independent of the input $\xv$

-Crucially, Theorem~\ref{expressibility_thm2} tells us that if $\Ubb_{R}$ forms a $2$-design, or equivalently if $U_R$ is a scrambling unitary, the probability for the expectation value to differ from $\mu$ (which is independent of the input) by more than $\delta$ is exponentially small in the number of qubits.
+Crucially, Theorem~\ref{expressibility_thm2} tells us that if $\Ubb_{R}$ forms a $2$-design, the probability for the expectation value to differ from $\mu$ (which is independent of the input) by more than $\delta$ is exponentially small in the number of qubits.
 Hence, we will need exponentially many shots to recognise the observable from $\mu$.